skellis46/slipbox/improvisation and the threshold of the self.md

 - non judgemental
 - important distinction between authentic movement as form of therapy and what we were doing in the studio

+Whereas originally authentic movement was conceived as a form of movement therapy

 - benevolent indifference vs non-judgement:
 > Sooner or later Consciousness comes to see the difference between its own openness, its own Presence, which welcomes all things into itself with benevolent indifference, and a mind which, by definition, sees differences and yet has imposed on itself a straitjacket of ‘nonjudging.’
 Such ‘non-judging’ comes from fear and confusion.
 It is not the true, benevolent indifference of Presence.[@spira-2008-transparency]

+In this chapter authentic movement does not act as a proxy for all dancing (whether artistic or social), but I assume that it forks into many body-based practices (including various dance techniques), and is forked from many practices.

+In doing so, I want to be clear that I am not sure if what this writing deals with makes sense or aligns with other kinds of dancing. (return to this later?)

+for all intents and purposes we are bordering on doing nothing. the skill is peculiar ... it's almost as if what I am doing is akin to a case study that 'complicates' these other explorations of skill/performance?

+But what kind of activity is AM? a skill? a practice?
+Are some people _better_ or more skilled at it?
+How might it be a different kind of skilled activity than those studied by Montero (including dancing)?
+What kinds of activities does AM most have in common?

+- should mention two publications from work with Shaun

+The point here is about extending our understanding of ...

 - assumption that closest link between the our version of AM and other practices is with body-mindfulness practices; e.g. like body awareness practices in Mehling 2011
 - there is Lutz's work on meditation as attentional expertise